-House GOP ready to vote again on tax bill
+White House, GOP celebrate passing sweeping tax bill

 Story highlights

-- Senate passed tax bill early Wednesday; House will take second vote
+- Senate passed tax bill early Wednesday; the House approved the bill later

-Washington (CNN)The House of Representatives is set to take another vote on the GOP tax reform bill Wednesday, as Republicans plan a celebration at the White House with President Donald Trump after their most significant legislative victory of 2017.
+Washington (CNN)The House of Representatives gave final approval Wednesday afternoon to its major rewrite of the US tax code, the first major legislative accomplishment for congressional Republicans and President Donald Trump this year.

+Republican lawmakers joined Trump on the White House lawn Wednesday afternoon to celebrate their largest legislative achievement of 2017, in a public ceremony lauding most sweeping overhaul of the US tax system in more than 30 years.

+"It's really — it's simple.
+When you think you haven't heard this expression -- we are making America great again," he said.

+The bill passed the House a second time 224-201, with no Democrats backing it and a dozen House GOP members voting no. The measure now heads to the Trump's desk for his signature.

 In a vote in the early Wednesday morning hours, the Senate approved the final version of the first overhaul of the US tax code in more than 30 years.
 The bill passed along party lines, 51-48, with the final result announced by Vice President Mike Pence, who presided over the vote.

-The House passed the bill earlier Tuesday, but technical changes were made to it in the Senate, and the bill will go back to the House on Wednesday for a second vote, where it is expected to pass again.
+The House passed the bill earlier Tuesday, but technical changes were made to it in the Senate.

 Trump plans to thank congressional leaders for their hard work at the White House celebration, economic adviser Gary Cohn said at an event hosted by Axios.